Assessment Framework

 Assessment Plan Assessment Report

-2. Criteria for each measure created
+2. Criteria for each measure

 3. Planning process narrative

-2. Evidentiary documents related to results/findings (optional)
+2. Evidentiary documents related to results/findings (optional but recommended)

 4. Reporting process narrative